205 W. Main Street, Kirkersville, Ohio 43033

-In 1960, Barnebey Cheney (now Barnebey Sutcliffe, a Division of Calgon Carbon Corporation), pioneered the use of special HVAC filter support systems for the nuclear power industry, now known as Containment Systems.
+In 1960, Barnebey Cheney (now Barnebey Sutcliffe, a Division of Continental Carbon Group), pioneered the use of special HVAC filter support systems for the nuclear power industry, now known as Containment Systems.
 They are installed wherever the air to be filtered contains the most hazardous contaminants.
 Containment Systems include special features for service and maintenance, which provide greater safety for the operator.
 These features prevent release of the contaminants into the air surrounding the containment system.

 Filter elements installed in Containment Systems include particulate High-Efficiency Particulate Air (HEPA), Ultra-Low Penetration Air (ULPA) filters, activated carbon High-Efficiency Gas Adsorbers (HEGA) filters, and associated prefilters installed to increase service life of downstream filters.